siwooyong/Google-Isolated-Sign-Language-Recognition/README.md

 # Google-Isolated-Sign-Language-Recognition

 ## TLDR<br>
+The models used in the competition and the code for data processing are provided by this repository and can be found in the "models" and "data" directories, respectively.
+The entire training code, including versions for PyTorch and Keras, is available in the "colab" directory.
 In my experiment, it appears that feature processing had the greatest impact on performance.
-The final ensemble model consisted of various input features and models, including Transformer, MLP, and GRUs.
+The final ensemble model consisted of various input features and models, including Transformer, MLP, and GRU.
 <br><br>

 ## Data processing<br>